Voilett-Roze/asus/Calibre-OPDS-on-AsusWRT-Merlin-with-ENTWARE.md

 `$config['calibre_directory'] = '/tmp/mnt/NAS/calibre/BiblioNAS/';`
 `?>`

-For all available the variables, check the file config_local.php.example (and config_default.php), for every one you want to modify set it into config_local.php at your desidered value, otherwise will lost the mod at the first update of COPS!
+For all available variables, check the file config_local.php.example (and config_default.php), for every one you want to modify set it into config_local.php at your desired value, otherwise will lost the mod at the first update of COPS!

 ### URL Rewrite for KOBO:
 If you want direct-download using Kobo you should also set $config['cops_use_url_rewriting'] to 1 (need for automatic download from your ebook-reader using onboard browser), put in the row before ?>